 Landing pages are specifically set up to convert traffic.
 Immediately, you can see how they play an integral role in good CRO.

 A common mistake in CRO is not placing enough significance on landing pages.
 You may have too few landing pages, or you don’t have any set up at all.

 The benefit of a landing page is that you can tailor it to tempt users into completing a specific CTA.

 Going back to something we touched upon earlier, a large part of CRO is all about a smooth user journey.
 A landing page gives you the opportunity to almost map out a journey for a user, and guide them to the conclusion you require.

 To get the most out of your landing pages, make sure you have plenty of different ones on your site.
 They should relate to different products, enquiries, and so on.
 What’s more, it’s proven that videos on landing pages can boost conversions.
 So, make sure your pages aren’t packed full of writing, and that you provide useful and engaging content that persuades them effectively.

 Conclusion To CRO Best Practices

 Adding conversion rate optimisation into your marketing mix should be near the top of your agenda.
 The more you improve your conversions, the more enquiries and sales you make.
 It’s a cost-effective marketing method that can help shape your digital strategy.

-Understandably, you may not have the time or skillset to do a lot of what’s been mentioned in this article.
+Understandably, you may not have the time or skill set to implement the best practices mentioned in this article.
 Which is why we’re more than happy to assist you with any of your conversion needs.
 We are experts at driving your target audience to your website, and helping you to convert more of them into customers – and we have all the expertise required to allow you to do that under one roof.

 Head over to our Growth Calculator now, to calculate your revenue growth potential and to discover the two key objectives that you need to achieve to send your revenue skywards.
-Or, if you’re ahead of the game, fire up a live chat with one of our experts to discuss your project.
+Or, if you’re ahead of the game, book a free strategy call to discuss your project.